AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 1. Show List of expense
    1. Test case: `list expense` <br/>
    Expected (if not empty): Shows a list of all expense's description and amount
-   3. Expected (if empty): Shows nothing
+   2. Expected (if empty): Shows nothing

 ### Add Expense
 1. Adding an expense
    1. Test case: `add expense d/pencil a/2` <br/>
    2. Test case: `add expense d/drinks a/5` <br/>
-   Expected: Either expense is added to the expenseList.
+   Expected: Both expenses are added to the expenseList.
 Can be seen via `list expense` command.

 ### Delete Expense
 1. Deleting an expense